 The placenta is a complex organ, essential to the life and development of a fetus.
 The placenta first forms at the site of implantation, where the fertilized egg burrows into the wall of the endometrium.
 As the fetus grows, the placenta grows, the two connected by the umbilical cord.
 Blow flows from the mother to the fetus through the umbilical cord, transferring nutrients and oxygen to the fetus while removing carbon dioxide and waste.
 The placenta also serves as the fetus’ immune system, protecting it from bacteria and infections.

 Placental insufficiency can be caused by a few conditions, behaviors, or lifestyle habits, including:

 - Placenta abruption, when the placenta breaks away from the uterine wall

 There are no symptoms associated with placental insufficiency.
 Instead, developmental clues can lead to a diagnosis.
 Ultrasounds conducted throughout pregnancy evaluate the increasing size of the uterus, the fetus, and the placenta.
-Placental insufficiency often results in abnormally small uterus and placenta, observable on the scans.
+Placental insufficiency often results in an abnormally small uterus and placenta that are observable on the scans.
 The condition is also marked by a reduced amount of blood in the mother’s body.
-Additionally, a mother may notice that her abdomen is smaller then average, and the baby is particularly inactive.
+Additionally, a mother may notice that her abdomen is smaller than average, and the baby is particularly inactive.